tommyknows/bachelor-thesis/Proposals/fgo/draft/draft.md

 ## Stretch Goals

+### Optimising Recursion

+Research should be concluded regarding different ways on how to optimise recursive calls (at compile time preferably).
+There could also be further work regarding this:
+- comparing different languages and their optimisation techniques (if properly documented, I am not going to read compiler code of different languages :-) ).
+- Maybe implement a few of these techniques and, if possible, benchmark them

 ### Immutability & pointers

 As the language is now immutable, we could pass everything as pointers.
 This will